Menu

 Recovery After Conscious Sedation

-Recovery depends on the type of sedation used.
-Some lighter options wear off fairly quickly, while others may leave you drowsy for the rest of the day.
-The attached reference explains that side effects may include sleepiness, slow reflexes, headache, nausea, or temporary memory gaps, and that some patients will need someone to drive them home after the appointment.
+Recovery after conscious sedations depends on the type of sedation used.
+Some lighter sedation methods wear off quickly, while others may leave you feeling drowsy for the rest of the day.
+You may feel sleepy, slow, tired, or have a mild headache or nausea after treatment.
+Some patients may also remember very little about the appointment.

 • Plan for a lighter day afterward